Acts 16 Lesson

 - “He who withholds his rod hates his son, but he who loves him disciplines him diligently.” – Proverbs 13:24.

-There are times when we think something is in our best interest and it is not.
-In those cases, the answer to our prayers will be no. This does not mean that God has not heard our prayers, it simply means that He has decided giving us what we are asking for is not in our best interest, spiritually.
-Consider the following two scriptures:
+This does not mean that God has not heard our prayers, it simply means that He has decided giving us what we are asking for is not in our best interest, spiritually.

-Because God sees everything, He can see the implications of our requests better than we can.
-Sometimes, the thing that we are praying for may not be in our best interest, although we may not see that at the time.
-Like the baby reaching for the french fry, our loving Father will protect us from doing something that seems right, but ultimately will be harmful to us.
+Sometimes, the thing that we are praying for may ultimately end up hurting us, although we cannot see that at the time.
+Like the baby reaching for the french fry, our loving Father will protect us in these situations by denying us what we are asking for.

 THE HOLY SPIRIT DENIES PAUL